snowdriftcoop/snowdrift/BEGINNERS.md

 **This is the best and easiest option for all systems including GNU/Linux, BSD, Mac OS X, and Windows.**

-For reference, we have instructions for local install for more advanged users.
+As an alternative option, we also have instructions for local installation.
 [Debian-based instructions](SETUP_DEBIAN.md) work for Debian or Ubuntu or related, and our general [GUIDE](GUIDE.md) has some notes for other systems.